TechLeoo/AirQualityMLPrediction/README.md

 **By contributing to cleaner air and improved public health, this project aims to leave a positive impact on the polluted Italian city and its residents.**

 **This README file provides a concise overview of the project.
 For a more detailed description, please refer to the individual notebooks and reports within the repository.**

-I hope this is helpful!
-Let me know if you have any other questions.